lenkiefer/lenkiefer.github.com/_posts/2016-02-28-house-price-trends.md

 <img src="{{ site.url }}/img/hpa2015q4/state fmhpi 2015Q4.PNG" alt="House prices by metro" style="width: 650px;"/>

 We can also compare the 2015 December values to the pre-recession peak.
 The map below shows how far each state is from its peak.
-The green states are above their pre-recession peak and stretch contiguously from Appalachia down to Texas and then in up to the Canadian border.
+The green states are above their pre-recession peak and stretch contiguously from Appalachia down to Texas and then up to the Canadian border.
 Both coasts are still significantly below their pre-recession peak, with Nevada, Florida, and Arizona all more than 20 percent below their peaks.

 <img src="{{ site.url }}/img/hpa2015q4/state relative to peak 2015q4.png" alt="House prices by metro" style="width: 650px;"/>